aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/baremetal-upgrades.md

 ### Considerations

 - Only EKS Anywhere and Kubernetes version upgrades are supported for Bare Metal clusters.
-You cannot upgrade other cluster configuration fields.
+You cannot update other cluster configuration.
 - **Upgrades should never be run from ephemeral nodes (short-lived systems that spin up and down on a regular basis).
-It is highly recommended to run the `upgrade` command with the `--no-timeouts` option when the command is executed through automation.
-This prevents the CLI from timing out and enables cluster operators to fix issues preventing the upgrade from completing while the process is running.
-If an `eksctl anywhere` version is older than `v0.18.0` and upgrade fails, _you must not delete the KinD bootstrap cluster Docker container_.
+If the EKS Anywhere version is lower than `v0.18.0` and upgrade fails, _you must not delete the KinD bootstrap cluster Docker container_.
 During an upgrade, the bootstrap cluster contains critical EKS Anywhere components.
 If it is deleted after a failed upgrade, they cannot be recovered.**
+- It is highly recommended to run the `eksctl anywhere upgrade cluster` command with the `--no-timeouts` option when the command is executed through automation.
+This prevents the CLI from timing out and enables cluster operators to fix issues preventing the upgrade from completing while the process is running.
-- In EKS Anywhere version `v0.15.0`, we introduced the EKS Anywhere lifecycle controller that runs on management clusters and manages workload clusters.
+- In EKS Anywhere version `v0.15.0`, we introduced the EKS Anywhere cluster lifecycle controller that runs on management clusters and manages workload clusters.
 The EKS Anywhere lifecycle controller enables you to use Kubernetes API-compatible clients such as `kubectl`, GitOps, or Terraform for managing workload clusters.
-In this EKS Anywhere version, the EKS Anywhere lifecycle controller rolls out new nodes in workload clusters when management clusters are upgraded.
-- In `eksctl anywhere` version `v0.16.0`, this behavior was changed such that management clusters can be upgraded separately from workload clusters.
+In this EKS Anywhere version, the EKS Anywhere cluster lifecycle controller rolls out new nodes in workload clusters when management clusters are upgraded.
+In EKS Anywhere version `v0.16.0`, this behavior was changed such that management clusters can be upgraded separately from workload clusters.
 - When running workload cluster upgrades after upgrading a management cluster, a machine rollout may be triggered on workload clusters during the workload cluster upgrade, even if the changes to the workload cluster spec didn't require one (for example scaling down a worker node group).
-- Starting with EKS Anywhere v0.18, the `osImageURL` must include the Kubernetes minor version (`Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` in the cluster spec).
+- Starting with EKS Anywhere `v0.18.0`, the `osImageURL` must include the Kubernetes minor version (`Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` in the cluster spec).
 For example, if the Kubernetes version is 1.24, the `osImageURL` must include 1.24, 1_24, 1-24 or 124.
 If you are upgrading Kubernetes versions, you must have a new OS image with your target Kubernetes version components.
 - If you are running EKS Anywhere in an airgapped environment, you must download the new artifacts and images prior to initiating the upgrade.
 Reference the [Airgapped Upgrades page]({{< relref "./airgapped-upgrades" >}}) page for more information.

 ### Upgrade Version Skew